 Azrael et al (2017) used 1% depreciation rate by citing Phillip Cook's papers.
-Cook9 said that the US had data on legal manufacture, imports, and exports going back more than 100 years.
-When he applied an annual 1% depreciation rate to these new additions produced an estimate that was similar to a survey-based estimate of the number of firearms in private hands.
+Cook (e-mail, 2024)10 said that the US had data on legal manufacture, imports, and exports going back more than 100 years.
+When he applied an annual 1% depreciation rate to these new additions, Cook produced an estimate that was similar to a survey-based estimate of the number of firearms in private hands.